 This information is provided as a general guide to assist individuals who are victims or suspect they may be victims of Identity Theft.
 It is not as legal advice.

-If someone has used your identity without your permission to [summary description - open an account – misuse existing credit or bank accounts - make a lease or loan - obtain services (such as utility, phone, insurance, medical) – tax – government benefits – break the law or avoid police] then consider these tips:
+If someone has used your identity without your permission to open an account, misuse existing accounts, make a lease or loan, obtain services, file forms for taxes or government benefits, break the law or avoid police, then consider these tips:

 Police.
 Contact local law enforcement to report the identity theft.
-Get a copy of the report.
-The report can be used to obtain an extended fraud alert and free security freezes.
+Get a copy of the report, which you can use to obtain an extended fraud alert and free security freezes.

 Credit Report Freeze.
 Put a security “freeze” on your credit report at the major credit reporting agencies.
-There is a fee unless you have a police report, are under 16 years old, or a guardian has been appointed for you.
+There is a fee unless you have a police report or are under 16 years old.
 You will have to contact each credit reporting agency where you want to freeze your credit report.
 Some credit reporting agencies offer a “credit lock” service that is similar to a security freeze that may be free or cost less – you decide what will work for you.

-Credit report.
+Credit Report.
 Get your credit report and review it carefully.
 You are entitled to a free report from each major credit reporting agency each year, which you can order online at www.annualcreditreport.com or by calling the credit reporting agency.
 You can also get a free report when you place a fraud alert.
 Check your credit report for any suspicious activity on your accounts, such as accounts you do not recognize or that have been placed in collection without your knowledge.

 Creditors and Accounts.
-If you learn that an existing account has been misused or opened fraudulently in your name, contact the business as soon as possible to report the misuse and dispute any charges or transactions that you did not make.
-You can ask the business about closing the account and reissuing any credit or debit cards for existing accounts, and a copy of the application and other records used to open the account.
+If you learn that an account has been misused or opened fraudulently in your name, contact the business as soon as possible to report the misuse and dispute any charges or transactions that you did not make.
+You can ask the business about closing the account, reissuing any credit or debit cards for existing accounts, and a copy of the application and other records used to open the account.
 Carefully monitor your account statements and bills.

 Keep a Record.
 Keep good notes of conversations and copies of correspondence with businesses and law enforcement agencies.